Humberston Fitties: 1960s

-Also in 1960 the Lincolnshire Coast Light Railway Co.
-Ltd opened a 2-ft narrow-gauge railway, comprising 600 metres of track leased from Grimsby Rural District Council.
+In 1960 the Lincolnshire Coast Light Railway opened a 2-ft narrow-gauge line, comprising 600 metres of track leased from Grimsby Rural District Council.
 "Britain's shortest public passenger-carrying railway" was operated by volunteers and ran between North Sea Lane and South Sea Lane stations offering a daily service during the summer months.
 The tracks were bought from the potato-fields railway at Nocton, Lincolnshire.